Atheists and Christians Activity

 This activity works well with all class sizes.
 For larger groups, break participants into groups of 5-8 to promote a more active discussion.
 After the small group discussion, the instructor can lead discussion with the whole group.

 Participants should individually complete either Handout A-1 or Handout B-1.
+(Either or both can be used.)
 The handout consists of personal statements made by people who identify as atheist or Christian; the participants decide which group the person who made the statement belongs to.
 They also rate how positive or negative each statement is.
 The participants then move into groups and are given a copy of Handout A-2 or Handout B-2.
 These handouts identify the speakers' actual group membership and also include additional information about the speaker.
 The participants compare their responses to the information on the handouts and answer the discussion questions.
-There are two versions of the activity.
-Either or both can be used.